Greatest Royal Rumble: Controversy

-WWE had been criticized for holding the event without female wrestlers, who were unable to perform at the event due to the limited rights women have in Saudi Arabia.
+WWE was criticized for holding the event without female wrestlers, who were unable to perform at the event due to the limited rights women had in Saudi Arabia.
 Triple H, WWE's Executive Vice President of Talent, Live Events and Creative, responded to the criticism: "I understand that people are questioning it, but you have to understand that every culture is different and just because you don't agree with a certain aspect of it, it doesn't mean it's not a relevant culture...You can't dictate to a country or a religion about how they handle things but, having said that, WWE is at the forefront of a women's evolution in the world and what you can't do is effect change anywhere by staying away from it....While women are not competing in the event, we have had discussions about that and hope that, in the next few years they will be".
 Women were in attendance for the event, though only if accompanied by a male guardian.
 This was a major change from previous events, which were only open to men.
 Associated Press noted that this is due to "a series of social changes" by the Crown Prince Mohammad bin Salman.
 During the event, WWE aired a promotional video, which included WWE female wrestlers.
 The Saudi General Sports Authority issued an apology for "indecent material" that aired at the event.

-In addition to the female wrestlers, wrestler Sami Zayn did not participate in the event as Zayn is of Syrian descent, and Saudi Arabia had strained relations with Syria at the time.
+In addition to the female wrestlers, male wrestler Sami Zayn did not participate at the event as Zayn is of Syrian descent, and Saudi Arabia had strained relations with Syria at the time.
 On the Raw after the event, a storyline excuse was given in where Sami was suffering from vertigo given to him by Bobby Lashley and therefore could not compete.

-Another subject of criticism was the situation of LGBT rights in Saudi Arabia, as in Saudi Arabia homosexual intercourse is illegal and can be punished by death.
+Another subject of criticism was the situation of LGBT rights in Saudi Arabia, as in Saudi Arabia, homosexual intercourse is illegal and can be punished by death.

-Al-Qaeda in the Arabian Peninsula, a militant group offshoot of Al-Qaeda in Yemen, issued a warning to bin Salman and criticized the WWE event stating that "Disbelieving wrestlers exposed their privates and on most of them was the sign of the cross, in front of a mixed gathering of young Muslim men and women.
-The corruptors did not stop at that, for every night musical concerts are being announced, as well as movies and circus shows."
+Al-Qaeda in the Arabian Peninsula, a militant group offshoot of Al-Qaeda in Yemen, issued a warning to bin Salman and criticized WWE's event, stating that "Disbelieving wrestlers exposed their privates and on most of them was the sign of the cross, in front of a mixed gathering of young Muslim men and women.
+The corruptors did not stop at that, for every night musical concerts are being announced, as well as movies and circus shows".